MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-anonymous-user.md

 * Apps for anonymous users aren't supported in Teams channel meetings.

-* The `getContext` API doesn't return a user ID for the anonymous user though the bot APIs do and it's not possible to correlate the anonymous user between these two APIs.
+* The `getContext` API doesn't return a user ID for the anonymous user, though the bot APIs do, and it's not possible to correlate the anonymous user between these two APIs.

 * Anonymous users see a generic app icon on bot messages and cards, instead of the app's actual icon.